-- R540.15 If the individual acted in a combination of Key Audit Partner roles and served as the Engagement Partner for four or more cumulative years, the cooling-off period shall be five consecutive years. - R540.16 Subject to paragraph R540.17(a), if the individual acted in a combination of Key Audit Partner roles and served as the Key Audit Partner responsible for the Engagement Quality Review for four or more cumulative years, the cooling-off period shall be three consecutive years.
+- R540.15 If the individual acted in a combination of Key Audit Partner roles and served as the Engagement Partner for four or more cumulative years, the cooling-off period shall be five consecutive years. - R540.16 Subject to paragraph R540.17(a), if the individual acted in a combination of Key Audit Partner roles and served as the Key Audit Partner responsible for the Engagement Quality Review for four or more cumulative years, the cooling-off period shall be three consecutive years. - R540.17 If an individual has acted in a combination of Engagement Partner and Engagement Quality Review roles33 for four or more cumulative years during the time-on period, the cooling-off period shall: - (a) As an exception to paragraph R540.16, be five consecutive years where the individual has been the Engagement Partner for three or more years; or - (b) Be three consecutive years in the case of any other combination. - R540.18 If the individual acted in any combination of Key Audit Partner roles other than those addressed in paragraphs R540.15 to R540.17, the cooling-off period shall be two consecutive years.

-5 Refer to s324DA of the Corporations Act 2001 which has more restrictive time-on requirements for audit partners of Listed Entities in Australia.
+31 Refer to s324DA of the Corporations Act 2001 which has more restrictive time-on requirements for audit partners of Listed Entities in Australia.